be_ixf;ym_202309 d_28; ct_450

 Why Is the Partner So Important?

 The original impetus for middle market companies to use private lenders was necessity.
-As the asset class has matured and lenders have developed relationships and track records, many middle market companies have come to prefer private credit, and also tend to work with the same lender multiple times.
+As the asset class has matured and lenders have developed relationships and track records, many middle market companies seem to prefer private credit, and tend to work with the same lender multiple times.

 Private lenders can offer more flexible funding, the assurance that a deal will close, and shorter timelines to close.
 In addition, covenants on the loan work to ensure the lender can provide oversight and assistance if a rough patch arises, as what happened during 2020-2021.

-Private lenders’ position as senior stakeholders in the company, and the existence of covenants, often means that private credit managers can act collaboratively with company management, get involved early and mitigate potential issues.
+Private lenders are senior stakeholders in the company, and often require covenants.
+This means that they can collaborate with company management, get involved early and mitigate potential issues.

-The steady-state over the 2000s validates that companies now stay private much longer.5
+The evolving market for IPOs over the 2000s and beyond validates that companies now stay private much longer.

 Private equity investors bring a long-term focus to company growth and are active partners that can provide assistance and expertise across all dimensions of a company’s business model.